Restoration of Chesterfield Canal

 Chesterfield Canal Trust is restoring a stretch of the historic Chesterfield Canal by extending it from the existing limit at Eckington Road.

-The works began on site in spring 2024, with the diversion of the Trans Pennine Trail and the new bridge is expected to be installed later in 2024.
+The works began on site in Spring 2024, with the diversion of the Trans Pennine Trail and the new bridge was installed in Summer 2024 with the paths being full reopened.

 As well as improving outdoor space and creating new leisure infrastructure, it is expected that the restoration project will lead to a 20% increase in visitors to the Staveley area boosting the amount of money spent in the local economy.